louis-tru/quark/docs/CURRENT_WORK.md

 AA direction discussed:

 - Do not pursue software AA / CPU coverage rasterization as the primary route.
 Quark should keep AA GPU-oriented.
-- The promising direction is to improve `AAfuzz` into a GPU-only directional edge AA system, tentatively "EdgeAA".
+- The promising direction is to improve `AADist` into a GPU-only directional edge AA system, tentatively "EdgeAA".
 - See `docs/GPU_2D_ANTIALIASING.md` for the full design notes, including coverage-mask limitations, shader-side `fwidth` coverage, body-over-edge depth ordering, and hard cases.

 ## Important Cautions